 - Add chilies, sugar, fish sauce, soy sauce & a pinch of salt.
 Stir-fry 1 minute or until veggies are tender but still crisp.

 - Return chicken to wok; stir-fry 1 to 2 minutes until hot & thoroughly cooked.
+Add gteen onions and basil and stir-fry until mixed.
 Serve with rice if desired.
 Serves 2 to 3.